alok-debnath/wsl-windsurf-launcher/README.md

 ## ⭐ Show Some Love

-If this tool helped you, please consider giving this repo a ⭐ Your support encourages further development and improvements!
+If this tool helped you, please consider giving this repo a ⭐ to support further development and improvements, and to help others who need it find this tool more easily.

 ---